 Each of those choices had a fear.
 So there was no avoiding the fear; however, the fear of staying the same was greater than changing, so I changed.

-Weigh your concerns today and decide which has the greatest fear – change or stay the same.
-The choice might encourage you to change as it did for me.

-Now:

-Each of those choices had a fear.
-So there was no avoiding the fear; however, the fear of staying the same was greater than changing, so I changed.

-Weigh your concerns today and decide which has the greatest fear – changing or staying the same.
+Weigh your concerns today and decide which has the most significant fear – changing or staying the same.
 The choice might encourage you to change as it did for me.